-Effective September 19, 2013, the Company issued a subordinated note to Diamondback for the principal sum of \$440 million for the royalty interest acquisition discussed in Note 3.
+Effective September 19, 2013 the Company issued a subordinated note to Diamondback for the principal sum of \$440 million for the royalty interest acquisition discussed in Note 3.
 The note bears interest at 7.625% per annum.
 Interest is due and payable monthly in arrears on the first business day of each calendar month.
 The unpaid principal balance and all accrued interest on the note are due and payable in full on October 1, 2021.
 Any indebtedness evidenced by this note is subordinate in the right of payment to any indebtedness outstanding under the Diamondback revolving credit facility.
-As of December 31, 2013 there was \$440 million outstanding under this note and the Company owed \$9.7 million of accrued interest which is included in accounts payable-related party in the accompanying balance sheet.
+There was \$440 million outstanding under this note as of March 31, 2014 and December 31, 2013.
+The Company owed no amounts and \$9.7 million of accrued interest as of March 31, 2014 and December 31, 2014.